xplosionmind/old.tommi.space/_notes/public/Storage.md

 ---
 date: 2020-12-24
-updated: 2021-06-21T10:04:50.960817+02:00
+updated: 2021-06-21T10:04:50+02:00
 tags: geek
-aliases: "Backup"
+aliases: Backup
-redirect_from: ["/backup", "/backups"]
+redirect_from: [/backup, /backups]
-description: 'Notes concerning storage management, viable solutions and systems tsting'
+description: Notes concerning storage management, viable solutions and systems tsting
 ---
 To better understand my positions about this topic and their reasons, it would be useful to read my experience with [[Data loss|data loss]].